DA-NDI/WasteLessVR/README.md

 In the game there are two scenes and main menu

+## First scene:

-In first you have to grab and throw trash in proper container,
+You have to grab and throw trash in proper container,

-recyclable and non-recyclable, you can find some trash even on the tree
+recyclable and non-recyclable, you can find some trash even on the tree for a limited time

+You can use light beam (grip button) on object to receive hint

+## Second scene

-In second you just grab trash from conveyor and throw to proper container
+You just grab trash from conveyor and throw to proper container, limited time

 Control management: